 8. Screen new employees

-If you want to prevent insider threats, spend more time investigating employee backgrounds before hiring them.
+If you want to prevent insider threats in USA, spend more time investigating employee backgrounds before hiring them.
 If you cannot do background checks, consider outsourcing instead.

 The screening takes a lot of time as you cannot know much about the employee by just looking at his current address.
 You can make calls to their previous employers to check why they are switching the job.